Parallel implementation of CNOT$^{N}$ and C$_2$NOT$^2$ gates via homonuclear and heteronuclear F\"{o}rster interactions of Rydberg atoms: Scheme of Rydberg EIT C NOT

-In Fig. \ref{Fig: contours-C2NOT2}, we plot the contours of fidelity when the system is initially prepared in the superposition of ground states on control atoms, while the target atoms are in states $|A\, A\rangle$: $\frac{1}{\sqrt{2}}\left( |0\,0\rangle|A\,A\rangle + |1\,1\rangle|A\,A\rangle \right)\rightarrow \frac{1}{\sqrt{2}}\left( |0\,0\rangle|A\,A\rangle + |1\,1\rangle|B\,B\rangle \right)$ with gate duration of $\tau=8.06$ \si{\mu s}.
+In Figure~\ref{Fig: contours-C2NOT2}(a) and (b), we plot the contours of fidelity when the system is initially prepared in the superposition of ground states on control atoms, while the target atoms are in states $|A\, A\rangle$: $\frac{1}{\sqrt{2}}\left( |0\,0\rangle|A\,A\rangle + |1\,1\rangle|A\,A\rangle \right)\rightarrow \frac{1}{\sqrt{2}}\left( |0\,0\rangle|A\,A\rangle + |1\,1\rangle|B\,B\rangle \right)$ with gate duration of $\tau=8.06$~$\mu\text{s}$.
 The total number of computational basis states for a scheme with $k$ control atoms interacting with $N$ target atoms is equal to $2^{k+N}$.
-In Fig. \ref{Fig: contours-C2NOT2}(a), the effect of interaction between control atoms is neglected.
-The maximum achieved fidelity is $98\%$ for a high value of Rabi frequency which is less than the case of one control atom in CNOT$^2$ gate, in Fig. \ref{Fig: contours-CsRb}(b), which can be a result of an additional decay rate of the Rydberg state of the second Cs control atom.
-In Fig. \ref{Fig: contours-C2NOT2}(b), we study the realistic case where the interactions between control-target, target-target and control-control atoms are all taken into account.
-There is no significant difference between Fig. 10 (a) and (b) since the control-control interaction is much weaker than control-target and target-target interactions considering the described architecture.
+In Figure~\ref{Fig: contours-C2NOT2}(a), we consider all possible interaction between control and target atoms.
+The maximum achieved fidelity is $99.7\%$ for a high value of Rabi frequency $\Omega_c/\Omega_p>2.5$ for $R_{\text{ CT}}\approxeq6~\mu\text{m}$.
+It is also noticed a sharp drop in fidelity for $8~\mu\text{m}<R_{\text{ CT}}<12~\mu\text{m}$ which can be a result of the interaction between control atoms, since in this regime interaction between target atoms almost vanishes as seen in Figure \ref{Fig: contours-C2NOT2}(c).
+In Figure~\ref{Fig: contours-C2NOT2}(b), we study an non-realistic case where we neglected the interaction between control atoms, which can be compared with the case of CNOT$^2$ in Figure \ref{Fig: contours-CsRb}(b), considering the different spatial arrangements.
+The maximum value of fidelity becomes possible for a wider range of intratomic distances.
+This case proves that the destructive pattern in system dynamics is a direct result of $V_{\text{ CC}}$.